 - Snap groups: Snap together at least 2 app windows on your screen.
 Hover over one of these open apps on the Taskbar to find the snap group and click to quickly switch back.

-How to Enable Snap Layouts on Windows 11 when you hover over Maximize button
+How to disable Snap Layouts on Windows 11 when you hover over Maximize button

-To disable or enable Snap Layout on Windows 11, follow these steps:
+To disable Snap Layout when you hover over Maximize button on Windows 11, follow these steps:

 - Open the Windows Settings.